NavyaG-lab/Tech-writer/hausmeister/README.md

 The responsibilities include:

-- Monitoring run during the day even when there are no alerts, and make sure that nodes in Airflow finish successfully in time (~10 mins).
+- Monitoring run during the day even when there are no alerts, and make sure that nodes in Airflow finish successfully in time (usually takes time between 40 minutes to 8 hours).
 You can proactively solve performance issues if you have bandwidth.
 - Quickly address the Opsgenie pagers related to the run.

   Addressing any failures such as: